 Battery power is 2716 mAh, which isn’t the best per se but it’s still an acceptable range for average users.
 Additionally, the refurbished iPhone X also supports wireless charging which is a pretty neat deal.
 The battery life is good and it can easily last a day if you're careful with it.

 Now, let’s talk about pricing.
 Going back to 2017, the iPhone-x-price started at $999 but after 2 years, the price has seen a drop.
-If you go online, you’ll find a lot of retailers offering different price tags.
+If you go online, you’ll find a lot of retailers offering the iPhone X refurbished.
 At the launch, this handset came with the adapter and other accessories, unlike the brand new iPhone.

 No one likes to fall behind on tech devices and so, this is where the iPhone X/iPhone 10 comes to the rescue.
 Sure, it’s not the freshest model but it is still a high-end device as compared to other smartphones.